harshit-wq/blog/README.md

 ### Deployment

-Make sure you have all dependencies installed, and configured .env , and use
+Make sure you have all dependencies installed, and configured .env , then use
 ```sh
 $ npx hardhat run --network matic scripts/deploy.js
 ```